 13. Enough blog post

 Your site should carry adequate and related content.
-So that readers can pass a long time in your blog.
-Content is the king.
+So that readers can pass a long time on your blog.
+Content is king.
 Create the best content.

 14. Tag, Metatag

 Rightly tagging with keywords is essential for SEO.
 The tag can help searchers to find out their desired content.
 It is one of the fundamental components of a blog.

 In WordPress, it’s set by default.
 This portion enables the reader to share their feedback on the blog.
 It’s very essential to know about the taste and requirements of the readers.